AshleyF/ozobot/readme.md

 `Wait S.T second(s)` is not primitive.
 If only `T` centiseconds are chosen then it's just `T wait`.
 If `S` seconds are chosen (even though 1 second could be done as a simple `wait`), it becomes a loop:

-    S 100 wait 1 - dup 0 > not if -8 delim 96 // TODO: Figure out what 96 is for
+    S 100 wait 1 - dup 0 > not if -8 97 96 // TODO: Figure out what 96 is for

 If both `S` and `T` are chosen, then it becomes a loop followed by another `wait`:

-    S 100 wait 1 - dup 00 > not if -8 delim 96 T wait // TODO: Figure out what 96 is for
+    S 100 wait 1 - dup 00 > not if -8 97 96 T wait // TODO: Figure out what 96 is for

+### Terminate

+`Terminate program and turn Ozobot off` is `00 end` (`00` = `OFF` in FlashForth)

+`Terminate program and continue line following` is `01 end` (`01` = `FOLLOW` in FlashForth)

+`Terminate program and switch to idle` is `02 end` (`02` = `IDLE` in FLashForth)

+In `IDLE` mode, by the way, it is ready to accept a new program.
+If we can find a way to cause programs to execute without double pressing power then we could have a very nice, interactive experience with the Ozobot sitting on a tablet while being programmed from another tablet or laptop.
+Send a command and immediately see the result.
+Send another.
+And so on without load/run manual steps.

+### Logic

+`If P do A ...`.
+For example `If TRUE do Set light color RED then Set light color GREEN`:

+    TRUE if +10 97 255 0 0 led jump +3 97 0 255 0 led

+The `if` instruction consumes a predicate result (boolean) and branches on false over the body of the block (`+10` in this case).
+It's not clear yet what the `97` bytecode does, but apparently the body `jump`s over this to the following code (`0 255 0 led`).

+The form `If P do A else B ...` (for example `If TRUE do Set light color RED else Set light color BLUE then Set light color GREEN` becomes:

+    TRUE if +10 97 255 0 0 led jump +7 97 0 0 255 led 0 255 0 led

+Again, `if` jumps over the main body (into the `else` clause in this case).
+However, this time the `jump` in the main body skips over the `else` clause.
+Maybe that's the purpose - the OzoBlockly compiler blindly puts in this jump even without an `else`.
+Meaningless, but harmless in that case.

+The form `If P do A else if Q do B ...` is no different; just nested:

+    TRUE if +10 97 255 0 0 led jump +14 97 TRUE if +10 97 0 0 255 led jump +3 97 0 255 0 led

+The FlashForth form for this will be the normal Forth-like `P if A then ...` or `P if A else B then ...` or `P if A else Q if B then then ...`.
+TODO: Document these macros

 ## Bytecodes